Jc2k/pytest-docker-tools/README.md

 )
 ```

+The `build` fixture factory supports all parameters that can be passed to the docker-py `build` method.
+See [here](https://docker-py.readthedocs.io/en/stable/images.html#docker.models.images.ImageCollection.build) for them all.
+The `fetch` fixture factory supports all parameters that can be passed to the docker-py `pull` method.
+See [here](https://docker-py.readthedocs.io/en/stable/images.html#docker.models.images.ImageCollection.pull) for them all.

 The default scope for this factory is `session`.
 This means the fixture will only build or fetch once per py.test invocation.
 The fixture will not be triggered until a test (or other fixture) tries to use it.
 This means you won't waste time building an image if you aren't running the test that uses it.